Posadnik: Novgorod

-The posadnikdom (mayoralty) was abolished along with the veche when Grand Prince Ivan III of Moscow took the city in 1478.
-In fact, upon being asked by Archbishop Feofil (1470-1480) on behalf of the Novgorodians what type of government he wanted, Ivan (speaking through Prince Patrikeev) told them "there will be no veche bell in our patrimony of Novgorod; there will be no posadnik, and we will conduct our own government."
+The posadnikdom (mayoralty) was abolished along with the veche when Ivan III, the grand prince of Moscow, took full control of the city in 1478.
+In fact, upon being asked by Archbishop Feofil (1470–1480) on behalf of the Novgorodians what type of government he wanted, Ivan (speaking through Vassian Patrikeyev) told them "there will be no veche bell in our patrimony of Novgorod; there will be no posadnik, and we will conduct our own government".

 Pskov

 There were 78 known posadniks in Pskov between 1308 and 1510.
-The posadnichestvo was abolished in Pskov in 1510 when Grand Prince Vasily III took direct control of the city.
+The posadnichestvo was abolished in Pskov in 1510 when Grand Prince Vasili III took direct control of the city.